obodnikov/learn-telegram-bot/README.md

 5. Start question generation scheduler (if enabled)

 **Telegram Commands:**

+The bot provides a convenient commands menu accessible via the menu button in Telegram:

 - `/start` - Register and welcome message
 - `/help` - Show available commands
 - `/topics` - List topics and start quiz (requires questions!)
+- `/quiz` - Start a quiz session (redirects to /topics)
 - `/stats` - View learning statistics
 - `/cancel` - End current quiz session

+The commands menu is automatically set up when the bot starts, making it easy for users to discover and use available commands.

 ---